-Plaintiffs' claims are direct because they seek to redress FHFA's, with Deloitte's assistance, improper expropriation of value and rights from the minority class of shareholders to Fannie's controlling shareholder, Treasury.
-To say that all shareholders have been indirectly harmed by a diminution of Fannie's value, see FHFA Mot.
-12, is to ignore the reality of Treasury reaping billions of dollars of profit to the detriment of minority shareholders like Plaintiffs.
+Plaintiffs' aiding and abetting breach of fiduciary duty claims are direct because they seek to redress FHFA's, with PwC's assistance, improper expropriation of value and rights from the minority class of shareholders to Freddie's controlling shareholder, Treasury.
+Plaintiffs' negligent misrepresentation claims are direct because they are personal claims that could not possibly belong to the stock-issuing corporation, Freddie.